sw1sh/QuantumPotatoChips/typst/main.typ

 $<eq:stoch-shrink>

-Therefore, for any state within quantum potato chips, one can perform Pauli-X and Pauli-Z projective measurements and record corresponding probabilities.
-By transforming these probabilities using @eq:stoch-shrink, one recovers $p$ and $q$, and thus reconstructing the probability vector in @eq:kp-vector; meaning constructing the quantum state, fully.
-One should notice that this process is doable only for quantum potato chip and no other states.
+Therefore, for any state within the quantum potato chips, one can perform Pauli-X and Pauli-Z projective measurements and record corresponding probabilities.
+By transforming these probabilities using @eq:stoch-shrink, one recovers $p$ and $q$, reconstructing the probability vector in @eq:kp-vector and fully reconstructing the quantum state.
+One should notice that this process is doable for states only in the quantum potato chip and not for general states.

 Consider one specific example.
 Given the state vector from @eq:kp-vector with parameters $p = 1/3$ and $q = 2/5$, the QBism SIC-POVM probabilities are ${2/15, 1/5, 4/15, 2/5}$.
 For measurements $cal(M)_3$ and $cal(M)_1$, the probabilities are ${1/6(3-sqrt(3)),1/6(3+sqrt(3))}$ and ${1/10 (5-sqrt(3)), 1/10 (5+sqrt(3))}$, respectively.
 For Pauli-Z and Pauli-X projective measurements, or after applying the transformation from @eq:stoch-shrink, the probabilities are ${1/3,2/3}$ and ${2/5,3/5}$, respectively.
 Their Kronecker product also yields ${2/15, 1/5, 4/15, 2/5}$.

 This factorization allows us to decouple the probability 4-vector in a 3-simplex into two lower-dimensional disjoint distributions in 1-simplices.
-Consequently, the probability space for quantum potato chip can be viewed as the product of two independent subspaces, each governed by their respective probability distributions.
+Consequently, the probability space for a state in the quantum potato chip can be viewed as the product of two independent subspaces, each governed by their respective probability distributions.
 //This construction reflects the disjoint nature of the probability distributions for quantum potato chip, and highlights the independence between the two subspaces.
 In practical terms, the system exhibits a decoupling of correlations between the disjoint subspaces, which simplifies the analysis and allows us to treat each subspace independently.
+Potential implications will be discussed in our future work.

 // == Inference?